-Hamilton has always been and will continue to be a SCHOOL OF OPPORTUNITY.
-That’s why Hamilton is now need-blind for all domestic applicants.
+Hamilton has always been and will continue to be a SCHOOL OF OPPORTUNITY for students from all backgrounds.
+That’s why Hamilton is need-blind for all domestic applicants.
 Alexander Hamilton — the first secretary of the treasury and a tremendous success story — embodies this ideal and is the perfect namesake for our College.
-Today, in fact, our president, dean of faculty, and dean of admission and financial aid are all first generation to college.
-Remaining a school of opportunity is a matter we take seriously.

 We still believe that EARLY DECISION (ED), when applied correctly, can serve both students and colleges well.
-While it is true that our acceptance rate for ED is slightly higher than Regular Decision and about 45 percent of any incoming first-year class may have applied ED, our ED applications represent only 12 percent of our total application pool and our ED acceptance offers represent only 17 percent of our total number of acceptances.
+While it is true that our acceptance rate for ED is a little higher than Regular Decision, ED applicants are quite strong as a group and they have put a lot of thought into their applications and commitment to Hamilton.
+Also, although nearly half of any incoming first-year class may have applied ED, our ED acceptance offers represent roughly 15-20 percent of our total acceptances we offer each year.
 We’re upfront with families about our ED philosophy and welcome any questions you may have.

-We still value the PERSONAL INTERVIEW.
+We still value the PERSONAL INTERVIEW, and offer them virtually and in-person.
 When possible, advise your students to come to the interview prepared to talk about themselves and their interest in Hamilton.
-Many of our interviews are conducted by our senior admission interns, and, contrary to popular belief, they do a better job than we do.
+Many of our interviews are conducted by our senior admission fellows, and, contrary to popular belief, they do a better job than we do.
 (Really.
 They convert a higher percentage of students to apply than our admission officers.)

-We offer JANUARY ADMISSION to a limited number of first-year students, usually 30-35.
-We typically offer this option to students we’d love to have at Hamilton, but for whom we have run out of spots.
-Students who choose the January option can explore other opportunties in the fall, most of which include taking classes, and then join us here on College Hill for their second semester — not at all behind their classmates academically, and in some ways ahead (well, at least a little more worldly).
+We offer JANUARY ADMISSION to a limited number (35-45) of first-year students.
+We typically offer this option to students we’d love to have at Hamilton, but for whom we have run out of spots in our fall admit class.
+Students who choose the January option can explore other opportunities in the fall, most of which include taking classes, and then join us here on College Hill for their second semester — not at all behind their classmates academically, and in some ways ahead (the gift of time and travel is not lost on them).

 A key component of the Hamilton experience is the College’s OPEN, YET RIGOROUS CURRICULUM.
 In place of distribution requirements that are common at most liberal arts colleges, Hamilton gives its students the freedom to choose the courses that reflect their unique interests and plans while also encouraging them to take responsibility — with lots of close faculty interaction and support — for their own education.